logo

 Overview

 My Grandmother’s Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies is a 2017 nonfiction book by Resmaa Menakem, an American therapist specializing in body-centered trauma therapy.
-A New York Times best seller, the book examines the impact of racism on Black, white, and police bodies in the United States of America, positing that historic, familial, and personal trauma is stored deep inside the nervous system.
+A New York Times bestseller, the book examines the impact of racism on Black, white, and police bodies in the United States, positing that historical, familial, and personal trauma is stored deep inside the nervous system.
 The title of the book gestures to its thesis, namely, that trauma resides in the body and is passed down from one generation to another.
-The subtitle spells out Menakem’s main goal: to provide readers with tools to heal from the trauma of white supremacy.
+The subtitle spells out Menakem’s main goal: providing readers with tools to heal from the trauma of white supremacy.
+To facilitate this goal, the book explores several key themes, including Race as a Social Construct, The Body and Intergenerational Racial Trauma, and Body Practice and Healing Racial Trauma.

 This guide refers to the 2017 edition published by the Central Recovery Press.